harperreed/bounce-house/README.md

 3. The application increments a Prometheus counter for the specific domain. 📈
 4. The user is redirected to `http://harperrules.com/domain/?domain=<extracted_domain>`. 🔀
 5. If the domain is invalid, the user is redirected to the root URL `http://harperrules.com/`. 🚫
+6. If the 'Host' header is missing, the user is redirected to the root URL `http://harperrules.com/` with a default domain value of 'unknown'. 🚫
+7. The extracted domain is converted to lowercase before further processing. 🔡
+8. Proper error handling for HTTP requests is implemented. 🛠️
+9. Detailed logging messages with appropriate log levels are added. 📝
+10. Rate limiting is implemented to prevent abuse. 🚦
+11. Input sanitization for the domain parameter is added. 🧼

 ## Deployment 🚀